 “I can’t afford it!”

-College is expensive– it’s an undeniable fact– but the reward for earning your degree outweighs the cost.
+College is expensive—it’s an undeniable fact—but the reward for earning your degree can, in many cases, outweigh the cost.
 We understand finances can feel like an insurmountable obstacle.
 But that doesn’t have to be the case!
-Adults are eligible for financial aid and Pell Grants.
-Many employers are even willing to cover the majority of your tuition!
-Abound.college offers great tips and resources on how to persuade your employer for tuition assistance.
-Also keep in mind that many Abound: Finish Colleges are quite affordable in comparison to other colleges.
+Adults are eligible for financial aid and Pell Grants, and many employers are even willing to cover the majority of your tuition!
+We at Abound have many great tips and resources for how to persuade your employer to provide you tuition assistance.
+Also keep in mind that many Abound: Finish College are quite affordable in comparison to other colleges.

 |Many states have their own grants specifically tailored to adult learners who are choosing to finish their degrees.
 For example, Indiana started the You Can.Go Back campaign to help the 750,000+ Hoosiers who started college but didn’t finish.
 Because of this state-wide effort, $7.5 million in state grants is now available to help them go back to school.|